FormidableLabs/victory-docs/src/screens/docs/components/common-props/ecology.md

 Not every component uses all of these props.
 These are all common to things like `VictoryBar`, `VictoryScatter`, but other components like `VictoryStack` use only some of them.

-The props explanations given here are general, and that component docs pages are the source of truth for a component's props, and any caveats will be listed there.
+The props explanations given here are general.
+Each component docs page should be considered as the the source of truth for a component's props, and any caveats will be listed there.

 ## DataProps